 Let’s look at the types of goals you can set in your life:

 In the psychology world, they are often broken down into three types:

 - Process: Involves the execution of plans.
-For example, going for your morning run.
+For example, you are going for your morning run.
 It’s all about developing habits that will lead to achievement.

 - Performance: Helps with tracking progress and motivates us to have a reason to work hard.
 Quantifying our time and energy helps too.

 - Outcome: Involve process and performance to keep us focused on the big picture, our long-term success.
 An example would be winning a championship, achieving your ideal body fat percentage, or qualifying for the Boston Marathon.